jdbeutel/ics699-docs/statusReport/statusReport-2014-01and2.md

 I am planning to make a primarily single-page
 AJAX app, using AngularJS and REST features in Grails 2.3.
-I attended an AngularJS hackfest on Feb 13, where I tried just a taste, but I need to go through AngularJS tutorials in detail.
+I attended an AngularJS hackfest on Feb 13, where I tried a small sample, but I need to go through AngularJS tutorials in detail.

 Updated Schedule
 ------------------

+I am behind my tentative schedule, and need to update it.

+I have done most of the December tasks, updating the prototype to current Grails, and authentication via Facebook & Google.
+I have also made a little progress on some January and February tasks, sending a confirmation email for registration, and finding that the Spring Security Access Control List plugin may help me implement permissions.

+However, I did not get a lot done in February.
+I was busy updating my work project to the current version of Grails.
+(This should help my MS project, too.)

+I would like to extend my schedule by two months, through August, and work on reimplementing the UI in AngularJS next.
+Redoing the UI now will allow me to implement the additional features in the new UI, with less to redo later.

 * 2013 Oct - research publications and apps since 2009
 * 2013 Nov - design for below issues
+* 2013 Dec - user testing on old prototype
-* 2013 Dec - update prototype to current Grails
+* 2014 Jan - update prototype to current Grails
-* 2013 Dec - authentication via Facebook, Google, etc
+* 2014 Feb - authentication via Facebook, Google, etc
+* 2014 Mar - redo UI with AngularJS
-* 2014 Jan - email/notifications
+* 2014 Mar - email/notifications
-* 2014 Jan - history/edit/add info
+* 2014 Apr - history/edit/add info
-* 2014 Feb - permissions/privacy
+* 2014 Apr - permissions/privacy
-* 2014 Mar - duplicates/unify/link
+* 2014 May - duplicates/unify/link
-* 2014 Mar - import/export/sync
+* 2014 May - import/export/sync
-* 2014 Apr - user testing
+* 2014 Jun - user testing
-* 2014 May - revisions and retesting
+* 2014 Jul - revisions and retesting
-* 2014 Jun - write report
+* 2014 Aug - write report